-These N and P types, when bonded together, result in an ability to control the direction and flow of electrons and, thus, current.
+In transistors, these N and P type semiconducting materials are bonded together to allow the ability to control the direction and flow of electrical current.

-The lower P and N junctions are sandwiched together, where the upper N-type section has a built-in heavily doped region joined a lightly doped region.
-The upper N section is bonded to the collector terminal, the P section to the base, and the lower N section to the emitter.
+The lower P and N junctions are sandwiched together.
+The upper N-type section has a heavily doped region and a lightly doped region.
+The heavily doped section is connected to the collector terminal, the P section is connected to the base, and the lower N section is connected to the emitter.

-So now, as we have a small current in the base and a large current in the collector, we effectively have current gain.
-This is how a BJT or bipolar junction transistor works.
-The PNP version is precisely the same.
-Just all the layers and applied voltages are reversed.
+As shown in the diagram below, since we have a small current in the base and a large current in the collector, we effectively have current gain.
+This is how a BJT or Bipolar Junction Transistor works.
+The NPN and PNP versions are precisely the same, except that all of the layers and applied voltages are reversed:

 FETs and MOSFETs

-Shown at A is a typical JFET or Junction Field Effect Transistor.
+Shown below is a typical JFET or Junction Field Effect Transistor.
 Although the construction is very different from the bipolar transistor, what goes on is very similar.

-The P and N junction forms a depletion area as before, and no charge carriers are available to conduct.
-Hence, the drain and source have high resistance in between.
-Note that the bipolar is a current-driven device, whereas FETs are voltage-driven devices.
-A field breaks down the depletion layer by applying a positive voltage to the gate, and the current can flow between the drain and source (red arrow).
+The P and N junction forms a depletion area as before, so no charge carriers are available to conduct.
+Hence, the drain (D) and source (S) have a high resistance between them.
+Field effect transistors break down the depletion layer by applying a positive voltage to the gate (G), allowing the current to flow between the drain and source (red arrow in the diagram above).

-At B, instead of an electrically bonded connection to the gate, a fragile insulator layer exists, typically metal oxide.
-This gives the MOSFET its name Metal Oxide Field Effect Transistor.
+Metal Oxide Field Effect Transistors, or MOSFETs, have a thin metal oxide insulating layer separating the gate from the P-type material.
 Applying a positive voltage to the gate creates a field in the P-type material, which again clears the depletion region creating a conduction channel.
-Current can flow between drain and source (with an applied voltage, of course).
+This allows current to flow between the drain and source.

-Above are the different symbols for N-channel and P-channel FETs (left) and MOSFETs (right).
-Note the direction of the arrows telling if it is a P or an N-type.
-Also, note the gate symbolically shown as separate from the drain-source channel in the MOSFET.
+Note the direction of the arrows.
+They indicate if the transistor is a P-type or an N-type.
+Also, note the gate symbolically shown as separate from the drain-source channel in the MOSFET transistor.